caktus/talks/tripython/opendata/opendata.rst

 .. prices charged by colleges
 .. help agencies share data internally
-.. data as a commoddity
+.. data as a commodity